jmunoz1992/secrets/workshop/01 - Keeping Private Secrets Private.md

 });
 ```

+## Authenticated Users Should See Their Own Private Secrets

 Now we need to build another test for when an authenticated user grabs all the secrets.
 In addition to all the public secrets, they should also grab their own private ones.
 First let's write the test.
-Find this test:
+Find this it method:

 ```javascript
 it('should return public secrets and their private secrets');
 ```
 It should be in the middle of the file, part of the 'with authenticated user' describe block.

-Before you begin, take a look at the beforeEach right before it.
-For these set of tests we will first login an authenticated user.
-To do this we need create an agent using the request.agent method.
+Before you begin, take a look at the beforeEach for this section.
+For these tests it first logs in an authenticated user.
+To do this we use an agent created by the request.agent() method.
 Then in the before each we use that agent to log in.
-Notice that we added a test witin the beforeEach block which tests to make sure that the login succeeded.
+Notice that we added an assertion within the beforeEach block which tests to make sure that the login succeeded.
 Now we are ready to do the actual test.

 Now within the it method:
 * Add a get request to `/api/secrets`